Fabulously-Optimized/fabulously-optimized/INCLUDED-MODS.md

 ## Alternative mods

 Mods that are usually not included in the latest modpack (may be on legacy or beta versions), but can be used as a replacement for some included ones, if these do not satisfy your needs.
-In the game's mod menu they are marked with a red asterisk `*`.
+In the game's mod menu they are marked with yellow arrows `🔀`.
 See the wiki on [how to add](https://fabulously-optimized.gitbook.io/modpack/readme/adding-more-mods) and [how to disable](https://fabulously-optimized.gitbook.io/modpack/readme/disabling-mods) existing mods.

 | Name | Author | Alternative for | Description |
 |---|---|---|---|